Looking for things to do in Nerja? In this article, I’m going to share with you a few of my favorite things to do in this wonderful town.

 Seriously, paella at Ayos is a must!
 If the place is packed, we also loved Chiringuito Mauri which also serves fresh Paella and grilled seafood!
 If you want more of a local experience, check out this seafood tour taking you to Nerja’s best-kept seafood restaurants.

 Looking to escape the family vacation crowd?
-Head to Maro Beach for a quieter day.
+Head to Marro Beach for a quieter day.

 Considered one of the best beaches in Andalusia and in the whole of Spain, here you’ll find crystal clear waters, gorgeous rock formations, and even a waterfall or two to really round things out!